The-Politico/generator-politico-graphics/generators/app/templates/DEVELOPING.md

 #### Writing idempotent charts with `appendSelect`

-The chart module is structured around an idempotent chart function.
-Your chart's render method can be called anywhere, anytime and will produce the same chart as long as it's called with the same parameters.
+The chart component is structured around an idempotent chart function.
+Your chart's `draw` method can be called anywhere, anytime and will produce the same chart as long as it's called with the same data and props.

-To help you write idempotent chart functions, the module adds a custom method to d3. `appendSelect` will either append an element (with a class) if it doesn't exist or will return the selection of the first existing element that matches the given selector.
+To help you write idempotent chart functions, this module adds a custom method to d3. `appendSelect` will either append an element (with a class) if it doesn't exist or will return the selection of the first existing element that matches the given selector.

 ```javascript
 selection.appendSelect(<selector_string>, <class_string>);